-In the history of petroleum, a chance meeting at Dartmouth College set into motion a chain of events that led to the Pennsylvania oil rush and the creation of the American oil industry.
+The history of the petroleum industry started with a chance meeting at Dartmouth College.
+It set into motion a chain of events that led to the Pennsylvania oil rush and the creation of the American oil industry.

 The cast of characters includes a former high school principal from New Hampshire, a Vermont country doctor, a Maine lawyer, a Yale chemist and a railroad conductor on the New York, New Haven and Hartford Railroad.

-The history of petroleum, so often associated with Texas, Oklahoma and Alaska, would never have happened without Yankee ingenuity – and capital.
+They made history — of the petroleum industry.
+So often it’s associated with Texas, Oklahoma and Alaska, but it never would have happened without Yankee ingenuity and capital.

-Bissell was born Nov.
+George Bissell was born Nov.
 8, 1821 in Hanover, N.H., the son of Nancy Wemple and Isaac Bissell, a fur trader who died when he was 12.
-He worked his way through Dartmouth College by teaching and writing articles.
-After graduation, he taught Latin and Greek for a while at Norwich Academy in Vermont, then traveled around as a journalist until he made his way to New Orleans.
-There he became a high school principal and later superintendent of schools while studying languages and the law in his spare time.
+He worked his way through Dartmouth College, then knocked around as a teacher, journalist and school administrator, studying languages and the law in his spare time.

-By 1853 he had moved to New York City, where he practiced law at 14 Wall Street with his Harvard-trained partner Jonathan Eveleth.
-Eveleth, born of colonial New England stock in New Gloucester, Maine, was described as ‘sage, cautious and tenacious.’
+By 1853 he had moved to New York City, where he practiced law at 14 Wall Street.
+He had a partner, Harvard-trained Jonathan Eveleth.
+Eveleth came from colonial New England stock.
+Born in New Gloucester, Maine, people described him described as “sage, cautious and tenacious.”
 He, too, had worked as a school principal, in Norway, Maine, after graduating from Bowdoin College.

-The oil was marketed as a patent medicine called ‘Seneca Oil,’ after the local Indians who had shared its healing properties with the white man.
-Many Americans believed the Indians had a deep knowledge of natural healing, and it was said to heal wounds and cure ailments like deafness, toothaches and rheumatism.
+The oil was then marketed as a patent medicine called ‘Seneca Oil,’ after the local Indians who used it to heal deafness, toothaches and rheumatism.
+Many Americans believed the Indians had a deep knowledge of natural healing.

-Dixi Crosby’s enthusiasm was lost on Bissell.
-It took months for Crosby’s son Albert to persuade Bissell to finance a trip to Titusville to inspect the oil springs.
+Brewer saw immense potential for oil from the ground.
+His enthusiasm spread to his cousin, Bissell’s son, Albert, and to Dixi Crosby himself.
+But not to George Bissell.
+It took months for Albert Crosby to persuade Bissell to finance a trip to Titusville to inspect the oil springs.

-By then, Bissell recognized oil could be marketed to lubricate the sophisticated machinery of the burgeoning Mechanical Age.
-Power looms in the textile industry and the steam printing presses needed better lubricants than lard.
+By then, Bissell saw how they could market oil to lubricate the machinery of the burgeoning Mechanical Age.
+Power looms in the textile industry and the steam printing presses needed better lubricants than what they had — lard.

-Bissell also knew the rock oil was flammable, and suspected it could be used to replace expensive whale oil and coal oil or dangerous camphene as a lighting fluid for America’s growing population.
+Bissell also thought rock oil could replace expensive whale oil, coal oil or dangerous camphene as a lighting fluid.

-If Crosby came back with a favorable report, he and Eveleth would organize a petroleum company and launch it on the New York stock market.
+If the cousins, Crosby and Brewer, came back with a favorable report, he and Eveleth would organize a petroleum company.
+Then they would launch it on the New York stock market.

 A Golden Vision

-Crosby visited the oil springs in Titusville with Brewer, his cousin, and returned with a glowing report.
-Brewer recalled how they had 'stood on the circle of rough logs surrounding [one spring] and saw the oil bubbling up, and spreading its bright and golden colors over the surface, it seemed like a golden vision.'
+The cousins returned from Titusville with a glowing report.
+Brewer recalled how they had “stood on the circle of rough logs surrounding [one spring] and saw the oil bubbling up, and spreading its bright and golden colors over the surface, it seemed like a golden vision.”

-In October 1854 Bissell and Eveleth visited Titusville, stopping in New Haven first.
-They were introduced to James M. Townsend, a speculator living in a boardinghouse.
+In October 1854 Bissell and his partner Eveleth visited Titusville, stopping in New Haven first.
+There they met James M. Townsend, a speculator living in a boardinghouse.

-On went Bissell and Eveleth to Titusville, where they were suitably impressed by the rock oil.
-In November, Bissell, Eveleth and Brewer started a joint stock enterprise, the Pennsylvania Rock Oil Company, and bought 200 acres of the Hibbard farm for $5,000.
+In November, Bissell, Eveleth and Brewer started a joint stock enterprise, the Pennsylvania Rock Oil Company.
+They then bought 200 acres of the Hibbard farm for $5,000.

 The $562.08 Report